Daylight Saving Time Fast Facts

 Facts:

-Sunday, March 13, 2016 - Daylight Saving Time begins at 2 am.
-Set clocks ahead one hour.
+Sunday, November 5, 2017 - Daylight Saving Time ends at 2 am.
+Set clocks back one hour.

 It is "Daylight Saving Time" (singular), not "Daylight Savings Time" (plural).